Rugby union in Australia: 1980s to present

+Popularity concerns

+In recent years, rugby union’s popularity in Australia has failed to keep pace with that of its rival sporting codes, sparking fears that the sport is in decline.
+Competition from other winter sports, including soccer, Australian rules football and rugby league, has seen rugby union’s grassroots participation, television audience and match attendance fall dramatically in the past two decades.
+The success of the Matildas has helped soccer attract young women and girls in particular.
+The AFL and NRL have also made significant inroads into the sporting landscape of New South Wales - the state in which Rugby Union has historically been most popular.
+Unlike its rival leagues, almost all rugby union matches in Australia are broadcast on subscription-based streaming services, rather than free-to-air television, making the sport less accessible to prospective fans.
+Rugby union has also suffered from its perceived association with Australia’s upper class, as its professional teams continue to rely largely on elite private schools to supply talent and fans.
+Commentators widely regard Super Rugby, the tournament in which its domestic teams play, as moribund.
+Better competition and more lucrative contracts in Europe and Japan routinely siphon potential stars abroad.

+Under these conditions the Wallabies, Australia’s national rugby union team, have underperformed, sinking to an historic low with a first-time early exit from the 2023 Rugby World Cup, and dropping to 9th in the World Rugby rankings.
+Despite this, the NRL and AFL's lack of viable overseas competition means that the Wallabies remain prestigious and popular, with international fixtures in Australia maintaining good match attendance and high television viewership.
+Australia will also host the 2027 Rugby World Cup which, depending partly on the Wallabies' performance, is expected to boost the sport’s popularity.

 Organisation

 Rugby union in Australia is governed by Rugby Australia, which is a member of World Rugby (WR).
 There are constituent state and territory unions with the New South Wales Rugby Union and Queensland Rugby Union traditionally being the dominant members, reflecting the games higher status in these states.
 However, every state and territory in Australia is represented by their respective union, and in recent years, the ACT and Southern NSW Rugby Union has elevated itself to competitive equality with NSW and Queensland—though not in governance, as NSW and Queensland have more representatives on the ARU board than the other state and territorial unions.
 Rugby Australia was formed in 1949 as the Australian Rugby Union; before this time the NSWRU was responsible for international fixtures for Australian teams.

 Rugby Union Players Association

 Past and present professional Australian rugby players are represented by the Rugby Union Players Association.